jnunyez/kindk8s-open5gs/README.md

 ## Deployment Strategy

+### SRIOV Networks

+* One SRIOV Network Node policy in Intel SRIOV-capable XXV710 NIC.

+* Five SRIOV networks are created (N2, N3, N6, S1U and S1C).

 ### Component Configuration

+* All microservices running in one node

 * We use Kustomize configMapGenerator to generate ConfigMap from files for each Open5gs component.
 The configmaps generated will be consumed by each of the deployment associated to every open5gs component (i.e., Config Data--->Kustomize-->Configmaps).
 The example below generated the configmap for the SGWU component: